Thelymitra cornicina

-Thelymitra cornicina, commonly called the lilac sun orchid, is a species of orchid in the family Orchidaceae and is endemic to the south-west of Western Australia.
+Thelymitra cornicina, commonly called lilac sun orchid, is a species of orchid in the family Orchidaceae and is endemic to the south-west of Western Australia.
 It has a single narrow, pale green leaf and up to eight lilac-tinged blue flowers with the lobe on top of the anther covered with short, finger-like calli.

 Description

 Thelymitra cornicina is a tuberous, perennial herb with a single pale green leaf 100-200 mm long and 3-5 mm wide.
 Up to eight pale blue to dark blue flowers with a lilac tinge, 25-30 mm wide are borne on a flowering stem 200-500 mm tall.
 The sepals and petals are 10-15 mm long and 6-8 mm wide.
 The column is blue with a yellow crest, 3.5-4.5 mm long and about 2 mm wide.
 The lobe on the top of the anther is short and densely covered with short, finger-like yellow glands.
 The side lobes have mop-like tufts of a few white to lilac hairs.
 The flowers are insect pollinated and open on sunny days.
 Flowering occurs from September to November.